 BBQ lamb skewers (£2 per a skewer).
 These cubes of fatty lamb come with a deep, delectable smoky flavour – they are straight off the grill and BBQ lamb does not get better than this.

 Pork and pak choi dumplings £7.20.
-Hand crafted in-house by a lovely lady in the corner or the restaurant (yes she has her own mini kitchen) and boiled until cooked.
+Hand crafted in-house by a lovely lady in the corner or the restaurant (yes she has her own mini kitchen) and left to loiter in hot water until cooked.
 They’re brilliant and are made for sharing as that’s caring.

 They seem to bring soy sauce by default with these, reject this gesture as vinegar is the perfect marriage.
 So ask for vinegar.